Tairovik/personal-site/content/pages/blog/inclusive-ux.md

 image: /images/undraw_Meditating_re_aiqa.png
 thumb_image: /images/undraw_Meditating_re_aiqa.png
 ---
 Accessibility remains one of the most important topics across multiple industries, yet mental health & anxiety, don’t often come to mind as a piece of the puzzle.

+As designers, we need to ask ourselves - what mental health hurdles may be unintentional consequences of our work?